-Fish Sticks involve taking trees from the inland area of the lake, and installing them in the lake to mimic shore trees that will eventually fall into the lake (Figure 43).
+Fish Sticks involve taking trees from the inland area of the lake, and installing them in the lake to mimic shore trees that will eventually fall into the lake (Figure 45).
 The trees used must be taken from a minimum of 35 feet inland and are then secured to the shore with cables for approximately 3 years.
 This provides habitat for fish, birds, and many other animals.
 In addition to providing habitat, fish sticks help protect the shoreline from bank erosion.
 Fish sticks project costs range anywhere from \$100 to \$1000, averaging about \$500.
 These are very low maintenance because it is only necessary to occasionally check the cables to ensure they are secure.
-This practice would work well for almost any of the developed parcels on Horseshoe Lake.
+Despite the presence of abundant "standing" trees along the shore due to high water, adding larger trees that reach out past this area, would benefit lake habitat even in periods of lower water.

-Figure 43: Fishsticks installation (left) and after ice out (right)
+Figure 45: Fishsticks installation (left) and after ice out (right)